Community > Visitor Information > Winter Visitors > Places to Go, Things to Do

 Sponsored by Narciso Martinez Cultural Arts Center, 255 E. Stenger.

 San Benito Market Day

-Held in downtown San Benito and sponsored by San Benito Chamber of Commerce on the third Saturday of each month from 9 a.m.-3 p.m.
+Held in downtown San Benito on the second Saturday of each month from 9 a.m.-3 p.m.
 The event is an open-air bazaar where live music, arts and crafts, and people, come together for fun and profit.
 It includes festive activities including live entertainment and performances from our many talented student choirs, bands and other musical groups, taste-tempting treats at food booths and selling handmade and one-of-a-kind items at bargain prices.
-Market Days vendors may rent open space at a rate of $15 by contacting the San Benito Chamber of Commerce at 399-5321.
-Tables will be rented for $3.00 each.
-Chamber members receive discounts, and all participating Chamber members will be recognized in promotion of the events.
-Food booths will be limited.
+Market Days vendors may rent open space at a rate of $15 by contacting 956-361-3800.
 No flea market or garage sale booths allowed.

 Adolph Thomae, Jr. County Park